Buying and Selling FAQs in Louisiana

 To request a duplicate title, you must be either the current registered owner of the vehicle or an authorized representative.
 Bring a completed Vehicle Application (Form DPSMV 1799) to your local Louisiana OMV to request a copy of your vehicle's certificate of title.
 A duplicate title costs $68.50, plus an $8 service charge.

 What should I do with my license plates when I sell my vehicle?

 How do I get a title for my newly purchased vehicle?

 If you purchased your vehicle from a Louisiana dealer, the dealer will collect the appropriate fees and taxes before completing your title paperwork.
-If you purchased your vehicle from a private party, however, you have five days from the date of purchase to apply for a new certificate of title in your name.
+If you purchased your vehicle from a private party, however, you have a few days from the date of purchase to apply for a new certificate of title in your name.

 To apply for your new title, bring the following documents to your local OMV:

 - The title from the last registered owner, notarized and assigned to you.